 About the artist

 Born in Kiev, Ukraine, Katya Roberts grew up in California and studied Sociology and Art at UCLA.
 In 2002 she received the UCLA Women in Art Award.
-After working at Fox Studios, Katya taught and developed the visual arts curriculum at a college preparatory school in Santa Monica, CA. In 2017, Katya founded the Mayo Family Connections Artist Group and became a Rochester Art Center summer artist in residence.
-She had a winning sculpture proposal for the public art series Art4Trails.
-Most recently, Katya’s installation “Transient Horizons” was on view at Rochester Art Center’s juried exhibition titled Locavore.
+After working at Fox Studios, Katya taught and developed the visual arts curriculum at a college preparatory school in Santa Monica, CA. In 2015, Katya exhibited a series of three installations in three months for KCRW summer nights in Chinatown in Los Angeles, CA. In 2016, she moved to Rochester, Minnesota and founded the Mayo Family Connections Artist Group and became a Rochester Art Center summer artist in residence.
+In 2017, Katya had a winning sculpture proposal for the public art series Art4Trails and installed a sculpture titled, “Unbroken” in Slatterly Park in Rochester, MN.
+The artist showed installations at juried group exhibitions including Locavore and La Mese La Mese delle Donne V, the latter occurring in conjunction with the Women and Spirituality Conference.
+In 2018, Katya received the SEMAC grant for a solo exhibition at the Rochester Art Center.

 About the work